 - Cover and let rise until it is double in size.

 - Drop the dough squares into hot fat.
 Turn over when golden brown on the bottom side.
-Remove from heat and set fastnachts on paper towels to cool.
+Remove from heat and set the fastnachts on paper towels to cool.

-- If you are going to freeze the fastnachts for later, allow to them to cool completely, bag and freeze.
+- If you are going to freeze the fastnachts for later, allow to them to cool completely, then bag and freeze.

-- To cover fastnachts in powdered sugar, sift sugar over fastnachts while they are still slightly warm.
+- To cover fastnachts in powdered sugar, sift sugar over the fastnachts while they are still slightly warm.